blinkenjim/m404/doc/design-notes.md

 Fasteners
 ---------

-As mention above, four tiny screws are required to attach the Arduino nano to the case.
-I didn't purchase these screws specifically for this use, but found four screws in my small fastener collection (mostly these come from old devices I've disassembled.
+As mentioned above, four tiny screws are required to attach the Arduino nano to the case.
+I didn't purchase these screws, but found four in my small fastener collection (mostly these come from old devices I've disassembled.

-12 larger screws are required: four to attach the VFD module to the case, and four each to attach the top and bottom covers. #4-40 screws in 1/4" or 3/8" screws will work nicely.
-I prefer [socket cap, alloy steel black oxide finish screws] [1] from Bolt Depot.
+12 larger screws are required: four to attach the VFD module to the case, and four each to attach the front and backcovers. #4-40 screws in 1/4" or 3/8" length will work nicely.
+I prefer [socket cap, alloy steel black oxide finish] [1] bolts from Bolt Depot.

 Schematic